xtdb/xtdb/README.md

 Crux follows an _unbundled_ architectural approach, which means that it is assembled from highly decoupled components through the use of semi-immutable logs at the core of its design.
-Logs can currently be stored using either RocksDB for standalone single-node deployments or using Kafka for clustered deployments.
+Logs can currently be stored in LMDB or RocksDB for standalone single-node deployments, or using Kafka for clustered deployments.
 Indexes can currently be stored using LMDB or RocksDB.

 At its core Crux is built for efficient bitemporal indexing of schemaless